jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/3_Automotive.typ

 ) <fig_7>

-Similar to the academic paper @Bleser2012, the mentioned patents clearly indicate that the automotive industry is interested in load-bearing structurally integral tanks.
+Similar to the academic paper @Bleser2012, the cited patents clearly indicate that the automotive industry is interested in load-bearing structurally integral tanks.
 Upon further consideration, these automotive concepts could potentially inspire additional load cases for integrated tanks in aerospace applications.
 However, neither academic papers nor patent descriptions from the automotive industry provide direct additional valuable insights for experimental structural validation tests of #glspl("swith").
-For completeness, it shall be stated that patents from the field of aviation were already mentioned in @chap_0_7.
-The only relevant patent to mention again is @Scheffel2015.
-While @Friedmann2023 mentions 7 patents, only 2 of them could be found, which might be due to the fact that the other five predate 1939.
+For completeness, it shall be stated that patents from the field of aviation were already covered in @chap_0_7.
+The only relevant patent to highlight again is @Scheffel2015.
+While @Friedmann2023 names 7 patents, only 2 of them could be found, which might be due to the fact that the other five predate 1939.

 // -------------------------------------------------------------------------- //
 #summary_([
 In summary, academic work in the automotive industry reveals common aims with aerospace regarding structural integral hydrogen tanks.
 It is evident that these tanks are of interest not only for aviation but also for automotive applications.
 However, the available literature in this field is scarce, mirroring the limited research in aerospace.
 The sole academic paper found in the automotive sector @Bleser2012 focused on utilizing hydrogen tanks as torque absorbers.
-However, the information provided lacked detail, particularly in the experimental section.
+However, details were sparse, especially regarding the experimental section.
 Consequently, based on the current state of research, no significant added value could be derived from automotive academic literature for certification-oriented experimental structural validation tests of #glspl("swith").
-While additional patents aimed at using tanks as load-bearing structural integral parts were identified, their descriptions did not provide substantial additional information for experimental structural validation tests of #glspl("swith").
+While additional patents aimed at using tanks as load-bearing structural integral parts were identified, their descriptions did not contain substantial additional information for experimental structural validation tests of #glspl("swith").
 This further underscores the need for more comprehensive research in this area across both industries.
 ])